stg-tud/rxrefactoring-code/RefactoringExample/README.md

 You can use the file _Document.jpg_ from the root folder to test the OCR

 ## Projects
-This repository contains 4 versios of Juneiform.
+This repository contains 4 versions of Juneiform.
 - **Juneiform_1_Original**: original code
 - **Juneiform_2_Modified**: DocumentLoader was slightly modified in order to load the images into the application as soon as they are available rather